4th June 2014

 in TWCC 61 percent of which were Indigenous.

-such services, which involve face-to-face family support sessions,
+services, which involve face-to-face family support sessions, counselling,

-counselling, mother and child reunification sessions and referral
+mother and child reunification sessions and referral and advice,

 Ms Kilroy said she had written to Ms Davis to bring